yua10/rock_paper_Scissors/week-3/back-end-development/backend-exercises/build-your-own-api.md

 ## Output

-Create a new repository for your app and send your repo link to the Slack channel
+Create a new repository for your app and send your repo link to your cohort group